scenery/my-scripts/README.md

 ### check-netflix

-Check if your IPs unblock Netflix streaming.
-Support both IPv4 and IPv6 testing.
+A easy and fast script to check if your IPv4 and IPv6 address can unblock Netflix streaming.
 ```
 bash <(curl -Ls https://raw.githubusercontent.com/scenery/my-scripts/main/check-netflix.sh)
 ```